How target distributions shape optimal stochastic resetting: Conclusions

-\textit{Conclusions.- }In this Letter, we have shown that for one-dimensional search problems within a finite domain, resetting boundaries are always beneficial: if the searcher has not found the target upon reaching the wall, it is advantageous to be reset to the initial point.
-Then, we have analyzed the impact of the resetting strategy in the bulk, taking into account the role of the spatial distribution of the target.
-We have provided rigorous mathematical criteria to determine the optimality of the absence of resetting in the bulk, for both homogeneous and inhomogeneous resetting rates.
-These criteria, valid for arbitrary target distributions, have been further illustrated by considering a monoparametric family of such distributions---allowing us to shed further light on the physical reasons behind the optimality/nonoptimality of bulk resetting.
+In this study, we have obtained the optimal resetting strategies for search processes in a confined $1d$ geometry with distributed targets.
+We have introduced resetting boundaries, which are always beneficial for our goal: If the searcher has not found the target upon reaching the wall, it is advantageous to be reset to the initial point.
+We have then analyzed the impact of the resetting strategy in the bulk, taking into account the role of the spatial distribution of the target.
+We have provided rigorous mathematical criteria to determine when the absence of resetting in the bulk is optimal, under both homogeneous and heterogeneous resetting rates.
+For homogeneous resetting, the convexity of the relevant function guarantees that, if the MFPT has a local minimum for $r=0$, this is indeed the global minimum.
+For heterogeneous resetting, our approach rigorously determines whether $r(x)=0$ constitutes a local minimum, since no general convexity argument holds in this case.
+Remarkably, these criteria, valid for arbitrary target distributions, have been further illustrated by considering two monoparametric families of such distributions---allowing us to shed further light on the physical reasons behind the optimality of bulk resetting.

 Our work paves new research lines in the study of search processes.
 On the one hand, we have shown that the spatial distribution of the target plays a key role in determining the optimal search strategy.
-This contrasts with the typical approach of optimizing the search strategy for a fixed, known position of the target: in an actual search process, the searcher does not know the position of the target.
-On the other hand, the optimal resetting strategy is highly nontrivial and inhomogeneous, even for the relatively ``simple'' one-dimensional case analyzed in this Letter.
-Trying to find an approximate expression for it is a promising research direction, as also is extending our analysis to searches in multidimensional domains.
+This contrasts with the typical approach of optimizing the search strategy for a fixed, known position of the target: In an actual search process, the searcher does not know the position of the target.
+On the other hand, the optimal resetting strategy is highly nontrivial and heterogeneous---including Dirac-delta peaks that have not been previously reported, even for the relatively ``simple'' one-dimensional case analyzed in this work.
+Several future research directions arise: (i) to better understand the physical origin of Delta-like contributions in the optimal resetting rate; (ii) to derive analytical expressions for it; (iii) to extend our analysis to distributions with support over the full real axis and (iv) to searches in multidimensional domains.

-\textit{Acknowledgments.-} G.~García-Valladares, C.~A.~Plata and A.~Prados acknowledge financial support from Grant ProyExcel\_00796 funded by Junta de Andalucía's PAIDI 2020 programme.
-C.~A.~Plata and A.~Prados acknowledge financial support from the applied research and innovation Project PPIT2024-31833, cofunded by EU--Ministerio de Hacienda y Función Pública--Fondos Europeos--Junta de Andalucía--Consejería de Universidad, Investigación e Innovación.
-A.~Manacorda acknowledges financial support from the project “MOCA” funded by MUR PRIN2022 Grant No.~2022HNW5YL.